fastapi/fastapi/docs/tutorial/sql-databases.md

 ### Create a `SessionLocal` class

-Each instance of the `SessionLocal` class will have a session/connection to the database.
+Each instance of the `SessionLocal` class will be a database session.
+The class itself is not a database session yet.

-This object (class) is not a session/connection to the database yet, but once we create an instance of this class, that instance will have the actual connection to the database.
+But once we create an instance of the `SessionLocal` class, this instance will be the actual database session.

 We name it `SessionLocal` to distinguish it from the `Session` we are importing from SQLAlchemy.